-POTENTIAL NEGATIVE IMPACT ENVIRONMENTAL AND SOCIAL MITIGATION MEASURES IMPLEMENTING LOCATION ESTIMATED MITIGATION COSTS 27 EXECUTING AGENCY SUPERVISING AGENCY • equipment including crushers, aggregate processors, generators etc. should / if possible, be located in the quarry pit to minimize dust emissions.
+POTENTIAL IMPACT AREA ENVIRONMENTAL AND SOCIAL MITIGATION MEASURES IMPLEMENTING LOCATION ESTIMATED MITIGATION COSTS9 EXECUTING AGENCY SUPERVISING AGENCY The CESMP should include a provision for quarry dust control; all equipment including crushers, aggregate processors, generators etc. should / if possible, be located in the quarry pit to minimize dust emissions.
 Ensure all equipment is serviced and issued with warrant of fitness (as required).
 Any machinery deemed to be polluting the air must be replaced (or fixed) on instruction by the Supervision Engineer and/or the ECD.
-Water and soil pollution • • • • Oil water separators should be included to treat runoff from the apron and maintenance hangers.
+During transportation, the trucks need to have covers to minimise dust and dust suppression techniques will be implemented, such as applying water to minimise dust from vehicles movements.
+Water and soil pollution Soakage pits should not be installed directly into a shallow aquifer.
+Oil water separators should be included to treat runoff from the apron and maintenance hangers.
 Minimise risk to groundwater and surrounding soil by developing a spill response plan and provide training to all contract workers on how to implement the spill response plan.
 Precautions should be in place to prevent wastewater and hazardous substances or materials entering the environment (e.g. fuel spillage, wastewater containing fire retardant during firefighting), The spill response plan should include factors associated with both the construction and operational phases and should be available at all SIRAP2 locations.
 No stockpiles within 100m of any surface water bodies.
 Ensure bunded areas and hard stands are allocated at construction lay down area for the storage of fuel, lubricants and other potential substances required for the project.
-Water tight bunds to be able to contain 110% of volumes being stored or 25% if total volume greater than 1,000 L. All components Minimal (part of standard design and construction practices) Contractor Supervision Engineer SIRAP2 PST/SIWA/ Supervision Engineer
+Water tight bunds to be able to contain 110% of volumes being stored or 25% if total volume greater than 1,000 L. All machinery well maintained and in good working order.
+Ensure wash down areas with respective collection and treatment systems are designated within the construction camp (e.g. settling pond or tank and concrete slurry treatment) prior to works commencing.
+Contractor to undertake groundwater monitoring prior to any site establishment or construction activities at bores within 100m of HIR and boreholes located within the airport ground (to be coordinated with bore owner) to determine baseline conditions.
+Measure depth to groundwater and analyse samples for concentrations of pH, electrical conductivity, total petroleum hydrocarbons (for potential petroleum All components Minimal (part of standard design and construction practices) Contractor Supervision Engineer SIRAP2 PST/SIWA/ Supervision Engineer